 Everything you ever wanted to know about the Melville Theatre

 The Melville Theatre is located in Saskatchewan's smallest city.
 Melville has a population of just under 5000 people.
-To learn more about Melville and Melville businesses, tourism, and community events, click here.

 The Melville Theatre is located at 223 Third Avenue West in Melville, Saskatchewan, Canada.
 Before it was renovated to be a movie theatre, the building was a paint and wallpaper store which carried on business in Melville for many years as City Paint.
 Melville had no movie theatre at all for a period of approximately 15 years before the Melville Theatre was established.
 The building that is now the Melville Theatre was vacant for about three years after City Paint closed its doors.
 Frank Cox purchased the building from its former owners in October 1994.